Skip to content

 SOLUTE Trial

-Maintenance of blood pressure in persons on hemodialysis is vital, but can be very difficult.
-Sodium intake reduction is a cornerstone of blood pressure management in this population.
-A potential solution is the modification of sodium concentration in dialysate, and observational studies have shown a positive association between lower dialysate sodium concentration and lower blood pressure, lower interdialytic weight gain and lower anti-hypertensive medication use.
+Persons on hemodialysis have a hard time maintaining their blood pressure.
+Sodium intake reduction is a cornerstone of blood pressure management in the hemodialysis population.
+A potential solution is the modification of sodium concentration in dialysate.
+Observational studies have shown a positive association between lower dialysate sodium concentration and lower blood pressure, lower interdialytic weight gain and lower anti-hypertensive medication use.
 One previous study showed no different in primary outcome of left ventricular mass index, despite differences in interdialytic weight gain.

 RESOLVE, a separate pragmatic cluster randomized trial that will compare the effectiveness of two fixed dialysate sodium concentrations (137 mmol/L vs 140 mmol/L).
 Dr. Conor Judge proposed a cluster randomized controlled trial comparing zero sodium gradient (0 mmol/L) (which is dialysate sodium minus pre-dialysate plastma sodium results) with a fixed dialysate sodium of 138 mmol/L. This would essentially personalize the sodium concentration to the patient.
 The trial will evaluate the effectiveness on the primary outcome of cardiovascular events.